22

 When a Pig Latin Script is transformed into MapReduce jobs, Pig goes through a few phases.
 It creates a logical plan after doing the fundamental parsing and semantic testing.
 The logical plan outlines the logical operations that Pig must carry out while being executed.
 Pig then creates a physical plan.
 The physical plan outlines the actual physical operators required to carry out the script.

 The term "DEFINE" functions like the name of a function.
 Following registration, we must define it.
-Whatever Java programme logic you have created, we have both an exported jar and a jar that has been registered with us.
+Whatever Java program logic you have created, we have both an exported jar and a jar that has been registered with us.
 The function in the exported jar will now be examined by the compiler.
 It searches our jar if the function isn't found in the library.

 In essence, it connects the data set by just grouping one specific data set.
 Additionally, it organizes the elements according to their shared field before returning a set of records that comprise two distinct bags.
 Records from the first data set with the common data set are contained in one bag, and records from the second data set with the common data set are contained in another bag.

-Whether Apache Pig is case sensitive or case insensitive is unclear.
-The function COUNT is not the same as the function count, and X=load "foo" is not the same as X=load "foo," for example, since user-defined functions, relations, and field names in pig are case-sensitive.
+" is not the same as X=load "foo," for example, since user-defined functions, relations, and field names in pig are case-sensitive.
 As an example, the keyword LOAD is the same as the keyword load in Apache Pig.

 Although the pig has many built-in functions, there are times when we need to write complicated business logic that may not be possible to accomplish using primitive functions.
-As a result, Pig offers support for authoring User Defined Functions (UDFs) as a means of defining customised processing.
+As a result, Pig offers support for authoring User Defined Functions (UDFs) as a means of defining customized processing.

 There are two operating modes for Apache Pig: the "Hadoop MapReduce (Java) Command Mode" and the "Pig (Local Mode) Command Mode."
 MapReduce requires connection to the Hadoop cluster, whereas Local Mode simply needs access to a single workstation, where all files are installed and run on a local host.

 After processing, the data is shown on the terminal using the Dump Command, but it is not saved.
 Whereas output is executed in a folder and storage is in the local file system or HDFS.
-Most frequently, Hadoop developers used the'store' command to store data in the HDFS in a secure environment.
+Most frequently, Hadoop developers used the store command to store data in the HDFS in a secure environment.

 A field is a piece of data, and a tuple is an ordered set of fields.
 Make sure to prepare for these types of Pig questions to crack your interview at the first attempt.